Paul-J-Company/Systems-Design/Systems-Design-Kubernetes.md

 # [Kubernetes](https://miro.medium.com/v2/resize:fit:1400/format:webp/0*-GmCgKeebCe9AMjW.png)

 I recommend viewing the corresponding [YouTube Playlist](https://www.youtube.com/@PaulJCompany/playlists) for this page.<br>
-You can also jump down to the end of this page to review the [Additional Resources](https://github.com/Paul-J-Company/Systems-Design/blob/main/Systems-Design-Kubernetes.md#additional-resources) section.<br>
+You can also jump down to the end of this page to review the [Additional Resources](https://github.com/Paul-J-Company/Systems-Design/blob/main/Systems-Design-Kubernetes.md#additional-resources) or [Visualizing Kubernetes](https://github.com/Paul-J-Company/Systems-Design/blob/main/Systems-Design-Kubernetes.md#visualizing-kubernetes) section.<br>

 **When someone says: "I'm running Kubernetes?"**<br> **What does that really mean?**<br>